-- Preheat the oven to 350 F and line a muffin tin with paper cupcake liners.
+- Preheat the oven to 350 degrees F and line a muffin tin with paper cupcake liners.

-- Mix together the butter and the sugar in a medium bowl.
+- Add the butter and sugar to a medium bowl.
 Beat with a hand-held electric mixer on medium-high speed until light, fluffy, and thick or about 3-5 minutes.

-- Bake for 16-20 minutes or until just golden brown and a cake tester inserted into the center comes out clean.
+- Bake for 20-22 minutes or until just golden brown around the edges and a cake tester inserted into the center comes out clean.

 - Frost as desired.

 These are best on the day they are made.
 If needed, you can make these up to 24 hours ahead of time.
 Let cool fully and store in an airtight container at room temperature.
 Frost right before serving if possible.

 Store any leftover cupcakes, once frosted, in an airtight container in the fridge for up to 2 days.
 Let sit for a bit at room temperature before serving to allow them to soften up (the cupcakes firm up in the fridge).

 Be sure to beat the butter and sugar for 3-5 minutes until it’s fluffy for the best texture results.

 To avoid over baking, set your timer for the lower end of the time range and check the centers with a cake tester.
 If it comes out cleanly, and the edges are lightly golden brown and the tops are firm to the touch, pull them from the oven.

 Transfer the cupcakes to a wire rack to cool soon after you pull them from the oven to ensure that they stop baking.